Solve/Next

 Methodology Architect · CEO, Solve Next

 Greg Galle has spent more than thirty years watching the same pattern accumulate inside organisations: visible metrics that look healthy while something underneath remains fragile.
 He co-founded Solve Next and co-authored Think Wrong with John Bielenberg and Mike Burn—building the structured discipline that gives leaders a rigorous practice for surfacing and testing that fragility before it becomes expensive.
-His practitioner background spans brand strategy, organisational transformation, and leadership development across private, public, and civil sectors.
+His practitioner background spans brand strategy, organizational transformation, and leadership development across private, public, and civil sectors.
 He holds a BFA from the Otis Art Institute of Parsons School of Design.
 As the architect of the Think Wrong methodology, Greg brings both the intellectual framework and the facilitation depth that makes Friday’s transfer session the most consequential session of the week.

 Louise Kyhl-Triolo